 The Recommendation Timeout field indicates the time until when the channel recommendation corresponding to Co-CR Parameter Set field is valid.
 The absence of this field in the Co-CR Parameter Set field indicates that the recommendation is valid until the agreement is torn down.

+Upon a successful Co-CR agreement between a Co-CR requesting AP and a Co-CR responding AP, both APs, in their respective BSS, advertise the channel identified by the Operating Class and Channel field carried in the Co-CR parameter set corresponding to that Co-CR agreement, following the gratuitous channel usage procedure (see 11.21.15 (Channel Usage procedures)).

 An AP can include an Extended Channel Usage Element in its Beacon, Probe Response, and (Re) Association Response frame in order to advertise different sets of channels that can be deemed as conducive for peer-to-peer communication.
 Each recommended channel information can be included in a Channel Usage Parameter Set field of the Extended Channel Usage element.
 In the corresponding Channel Usage Parameter Set field, the AP can also include a Recommendation Periods Information field indicating a series of time windows during which the channel recommendation identified by this channel usage parameter set is applicable.
 In the corresponding Channel Usage Parameter Set field, the AP may also contain a Recommendation Timeout Information field indicating the time when the channel recommendation identified by this parameter set field expires.
 If the Recommendation Periods Information field is not present in the channel usage parameter set, then it means that the channel recommendation identified by this parameter set is applicable at all time (until the recommendation is ended).
 If the Recommendation Timeout Information field is not present in the channel usage parameter set, then it means that the channel recommendation identified by the parameter set is valid until the recommendation is ended (e.g., until the time when that channel usage parameter set fields are no longer carried in the extended channel usage element)

-TGbn editor: Please change all instances of “MAPC” to “Multi-AP” in clause 9 (#3130).

 TGbn editor: Please add the following paragraphs under subclause 9.4.2.aa3 (MAPC element) as follows (#3130)

-The format of the Multi-AP Capabilities field is shown in Figure 9-xx-E.